nichtgedacht/JetiMiniVario2/README.md

 Communication with the sensor boards is done over I2C at 500kHz.

-JetiMiniVario is built from the following components:
+JetiMiniVario2 is built from the following components:

  * A MCU board Seeed Studio XIAO (SAMD21G18)

- * One or two GY-63 boards with the MS5611 Barometric Pressure Sensor
+ * One or two shield boards with the SPL06-001 Barometric Pressure Sensor

- * A GNSS device with a module from Ublox. (i.e. Beitian BN-XXX BE-XXX)
+ * A GNSS device with a M8 or M10 module from Ublox. (i.e. Beitian BN-XXX BE-XXX, FlyfishRC M10 mini, ...)

 JetiMiniVario is optimized for very short response times with low noise.
 Due to a free RC channel the filtering can be